Best Nike Running Shoes of 2025

 What are the best Nike shoes for running?

 The best Nike running shoes for you will depend on several factors, including the surfaces you like to run on and the distances you go.
-The Nike Vomero 17 is a very good running shoe — not just in the world of Nike but in the entire running shoe universe.
+If you’re looking for something with a lot of cushion, the Nike Vomero 18 is a great option.
 We recommend them for anyone primarily running on roads, gravel or paved trails, or non-technical dirt trails.
-However, at $30 less, the Nike Pegasus 41 is a very tried-and-true road running shoe.
+However, at $30 less and with a bit more versatility, the Nike Pegasus 41 is our current favorite.

 For trails, we recommend the Nike Pegasus Trail 5.
 Like its road sibling, it’s a very good generalist trail shoe that can handle quite a bit.
 If you’re looking for racing shoes, the Nike Ultrafly and Nike Alphafly 3 are the best for trails and roads, respectively.